-How do active-duty military members get their annual fee waived?
+How do active duty military members get the Amex military fee waiver?

-The fact military members can avoid this fee is mostly due to the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA).
-Established in 2003 and 2006, respectively, these two acts provide important consumer protections to military members and their families, such as caps on the amount of interest they’re required to pay.
+The fact that military members can avoid this fee is mostly due to 2003’s Servicemembers Civil Relief Act (SCRA) and the 2006’s Military Lending Act (MLA).
+These two acts provide important consumer protections to military members and their families, such as caps on the amount of interest they’re required to pay.

 While American Express is not required to waive fees for military applications due to either of these acts, they choose to go the extra mile to help military members save money while using their products.